 Working at home is the primary recommendation

-Since 17 March, employees have been recommended to work from home, to the extent that their duties allow, in dialogue with their direct manager.
-Chalmers’ crisis management group, after agreement with the President and the University Management Group, have now decided to extend this recommendation beyond 14 August.
+During the autumn Chalmers employees are recommended to continue working from home, to the extent that their duties allow, in dialogue with their direct manager.
 This recommendation applies until further notice is given.

 When the autumn semester begins, Chalmers will conduct campus-based education, together with significant digital elements.
 Employees who must be on site to teach, support teaching activities or perform other tasks that cannot be done remotely, need to be able to work on campus in safety.
 Other employees should therefore, to the extent their duties allow, continue to work from home.